 A good detective force needs a strong leader at the top.
 Thankfully, Bay City had the no-nonsense and often angered Captain Dobey, a true professional, who knew how to pack a great lunch.
 But his true nature as a family man always found a way to shine through and extended to his two goofball detectives.

-The part of Captain Dobey was originally going to be a white actor, but producers Aaron Spelling and Leonard Goldberg remembered Bernie from a previous police role, Bernie didn’t even need a screen test and secured the part.
+The part of Captain Dobey was originally going to be a white actor, but producers Aaron Spelling and Leonard Goldberg remembered Bernie from a previous police role and, as a result, Bernie didn’t even need a screen test and secured the part.
 Bernie’s final acting role came from an episode of The Love Boat in 1985 right as he began to switch concentrations.

 After a groundbreaking career, Bernie Hamilton died in 2008 at the age of 80 from Cardiac arrest.